amoux/qaam-nlp/README.md

  'start': 459}
 ```

-How does the `input-to-context-adjustment` technique yields faster and more accurate results from more complex methods?
+> How does the `input-to-context-adjustment` technique yields faster and more accurate results from more complex methods?
 In short, `qaam` appropriately adjusts (fits) the input query to the environment's vocabulary.

-- In the query below, the output remains equivalent to the result above - regardless of incorrect spelling or grammar.
-Therefore, the adjustment is executed before computing the ***cosine-distance metric** and transferring the question to the ***Transformers Auto-Model*** for question-answering.
+In the query below, the output remains equivalent to the result above - regardless of incorrect spelling or grammar.
+Therefore, the adjustment is executed before computing the ***cosine-distance metric*** and transferring the question to the ***Transformers Auto-Model*** for question-answering.

+A word like `food` is correct, but it is not correct in terms of the document's context.
+So the word is automatically adjusted to the most likely intention based on the surrounding words.

 ```python
 question = "Why is it food to use pre-trained sentencr encoters?"